Functional decomposition: Software architecture

 Functional Decomposition is a design method intending to produce a non-implementation, architectural description of a computer program.
-Rather than conjecturing Objects and adding methods to them (OOP), with each Object intending to capture some service of the program, the software architect first establishes a series of functions and types that accomplishes the main processing problem of the computer program, decomposes each to reveal common functions and types, and finally derives Modules from this activity.
+The software architect first establishes a series of functions and types that accomplishes the main processing problem of the computer program, decomposes each to reveal common functions and types, and finally derives Modules from this activity.

-For example, the design of the editor Emacs can initially be thought about in terms of functions:

-And a possible function decomposition of f:

-This leads one to the plausible Module, Service, or Object, of an interpreter (containing the function fromExpr).
-Function Decomposition arguably yields insights about re-usability, such as if during the course of analysis, two functions produce the same type, it is likely that a common function/cross-cutting concern resides in both.
-To contrast, in OOP, it is a common practice to conjecture Modules prior to considering such a decomposition.
-This arguably results in costly refactoring later.
-FD mitigates that risk to some extent.
-Further, arguably, what separates FD from other design methods- is that it provides a concise high-level medium of architectural discourse that is end-to-end, revealing flaws in upstream requirements and beneficially exposing more design decisions in advance.
-And lastly, FD is known to prioritize development.
-Arguably, if the FD is correct, the most re-usable and cost-determined parts of the program are identified far earlier in the development cycle.

 Signal processing

 Functional decomposition is used in the analysis of many signal processing systems, such as LTI systems.
 The input signal to an LTI system can be expressed as a function, $f(t)$.
 Then $f(t)$ can be decomposed into a linear combination of other functions, called component signals: